Asymmetries from a charged memory-burdened PBH: A charged BH with memory burden

 where $\mathcal{K}(k)=\left(1+\frac{2 k}{3}\right)^{\frac{1}{4 k+6}+\frac{7}{16}} (2k+2)^{-\frac{3}{16 k+24}}$.
 For $k=0,\,q=1$, we again obtain Eq.~\eqref{eq:betaGW} from Eq.~\eqref{eq:betaGW2}.
 Due to longer evaporation time because of the memory burden effect, the initial fraction of PBHs must be smaller than in the semiclassical case.
 The WDM constraint also gets modified.
 Following Eq.~\eqref{eq:EDM} and using $\Tbh^q= M_P^2/(q\,\Min)$, we obtain,

 for $\beta>\beta_c^q$.
 For a conservative estimation, we chose $\delta\simeq 1.3$ following Refs.~\cite{Lennon:2017tqq,Masina:2020xhk}.
 Also, we assume there is no entropy injection from the epoch of evaporation till MRE.
-However, here we only derive an approximate analytical estimation of WDM limit in presence of the memory burden effect, but we will numerically obtain this bound from {\tt FRISBHEE}, that provides more accurate result.
+Here we only derive an approximate analytical estimation, we will numerically obtain this bound from {\tt FRISBHEE}, that provides more accurate result.